Cut Flowers That Last the Longest

 8. It may come as a surprise, but if you add pens and a cube of sugar to the vase water the flowers will last much longer.

 Chrysanthemums - these fleecy beauties can last up to three weeks when cut.

 Traditional lilies - the soft, romantic flowers last up to two weeks.

 Garden roses - this resemblance of romance and love also can live for a week or two with proper care.

 Orchids - orchids look delicate on the outside, but they are very strong on the inside.
 They last for quite some time.

 Sunflower - the reflection of the sun will turn your room into a morning paradise for over two weeks, so enjoy.

 Ranunculus - last for seven days and are a perfect way of decorating a coffee table or a guest room.

-Dahilas - this slice of heaven looks like a little cupcake and lasts long.
+Dahlias - this slice of heaven looks like a little cupcake and lasts long.

-Bear in mind, that it’s all about finding a florist you trust, so that the flowers are truly fresh and cut on the same day or the day before.
+Bear in mind, that it’s all about finding a florist you trust so that the flowers are truly fresh and cut on the same day or the day before.
 If you get flowers that are three days old, obviously they won’t last as long as you want them too.
 Activate your inner florist and nurturing instincts and take care of your flowers so that they remain perky and bright for as long as possible.
 It’s a double effort.